phajnala-dotcom/rp-coach/NEXT_FEATURES.md

 **Implementation**:
 - Dropdown menu with voice names only (no adjectives)
-- Selected voice name replaces "Steve" in system prompt
+- Selected voice name replaces "Alex" in system prompt
 - Store selection in localStorage: `RP_VOICE_PREFERENCE`
 - Update `buildUserProfileBlock()` in `src/lib/prompt-builder.ts` to use selected voice as `coach_name`